mocraveirodev/simple-qrcode/README.md

 (QR code image is returned based on the specified parameters)
 ```

+### Web Version
+Additionally, there is a web version of the QR Code Generator with the same requirements, but the /api prefix is omitted from the endpoint.

+### Demo
+Check out our online demo at https://simple-qrcode-zsg4.onrender.com to see the QR Code Generator API in action!

 ## Getting Started

 1.  **Base URL**: Ensure you know the base URL where the API is hosted.
 The endpoint mentioned above will be appended to this base URL.